 Project management training is a key component of any successful business.
 All businesses run projects, in one form or another, and having individuals with the skills and qualifications to run these projects successfully will be of great benefit to the organisation as a whole.
-By ensuring everyone is ‘singing from the same hymn sheet’ by choosing an effective project management training course, such as the APMP, you can begin to develop a framework for project management within the organisation which will serve to organise and monitor progress throughout the project.
+By ensuring everyone is ‘singing from the same hymn sheet’ by choosing effective project management courses, such as the APMP, you can begin to develop a framework for project management within the organisation which will serve to organise and monitor progress throughout the project.

 As well as developing a method for managing the timescales and goals of the project, APMP trained project managers will also have a critical framework for allocating resources and for analysing and minimising risk factors within the projects.
 By investing in sound project management qualifications such as the APMP, the organisation can expect to harvest a range of key benefits for the future.

 - Increased productivity

 Properly trained project managers will be able to organise their own time, and the time of their teams much more effectively.
 Because they will understand how to plan projects properly, they will be able to allocate resources such as people, time and budget to various tasks along the road to completion, ensuring they are always in a position of having enough of everything to get the job done.
 Because competent project management naturally relies on good organisation and monitoring of the tasks, project managers will spend less time pulling together figures for monthly reports and team meetings, and more time completing project work.

 - Better client relationships